-scenarios but those model results may also account for historical emissions analyses.
+The model simulations begin with historical emissions up to 1990.
+The further evolution of these gases was described by scenario projections.
+TAR and AR4 model concentrations after 1990 are based on the SRES scenarios but those model results may also account for historical emissions analyses.
+The range of projections from the FAR (IPCC, 1990) for CO_2 is much larger than those from the scenarios used in more recent assessments.
 The recent observed trends in CO_2 concentrations tend to be in the middle of the scenarios used for the projections (Figure 1.5).

-As discussed in Dlugokencky et al. (2009), trends in CH_4 showed a stabilization from 1999 to 2006, but CH_4 concentrations have been increasing again starting in 2007 (see Sections 2.2 and 6.3 for more discussion on the budget and changing concentration trends for CH_4).
+As discussed in Dlugokencky et al. (2009), trends in CH_4 showed a stabilization from 1999 to 2006, but CH_4 concentrations have been increasing again starting in 2007 (see Sections 6.3 and 2.2 for more discussion on the budget and changing concentration trends for CH_4).
 Because at the time the scenarios were developed (e.g., the SRES scenarios were developed in 2000), it was thought that past trends would continue, the scenarios used and the resulting model projections assumed in FAR through AR4 all show larger increases than those observed (Figure 1.6).